AndreKurait/imp_interpreter/README.md

 # imp_interpreter
-Interpreter for enhanced version of IMP (Small Imperative language)
+Interpreter for enhanced version of IMP (Small Imperative language).

+I have enhansed it with few more operators like subtraction, multiplicatoin etc. Also boolean is just as valid type as integer.
+I have introduced print statement as well.